-The D-level supports the O- and I-levels by providing technical help and carrying out those functions beyond the responsibility or capability of the O- and I-level activities through the use of more extensive facilities, skills, and materiels.
-Personnel from depots carry out D-level functions in depots or in the field.
+Depot-level maintenance supports the O- and I-levels by providing technical help and carrying out those functions that are beyond the responsibility or capability of O- and I-level activities.
+Depot level facilities called fleet readiness centers (FRC) utilize more extensive skills, and materiels.
+Personnel from D-level carry out functions in depots or in the field.
 The fleet readiness center will-

-- Maintain and operate facilities and perform a complete range of D-level rework operations on designated weapon systems, accessories, and equipment. - Manufacture parts and assemblies as required. - Provide engineering services in the development of changes in hardware design. - Furnish technical and other professional services on aircraft maintenance and logistic problems. - Perform other levels of aircraft maintenance for eligible activities, on specific request or assignment. - Perform other functions as directed by the COMNAVAIRSYSCOM.
+- Maintain and operate facilities and perform a complete range of D-level rework operations on designated weapon systems, accessories, and equipment. - Manufacture parts and assemblies as required. - Provide engineering services in the development of changes in hardware design. - Furnish technical and other professional services on aircraft maintenance and logistic problems. - Perform other levels of aircraft maintenance for eligible activities based on a specific request or assignment. - Perform other functions as directed by the COMNAVAIRSYSCOM.